 - Geography-based Identification: You can use different authentication methods with Skype for Business, including multi-factor authentication, determined by geography.

-The new user interface for the Skype for Business client has a look similar to the consumer version of Skype familiar to hundreds of millions of users.
-The older Lync UI, which is being phased out, remains available as an alternative for Skype for Business Server 2015 so organizations migrating from Lync Server to Skype for Business can manage the transition of their users to the new Skype client experience.
-In addition to providing easy access to traditional Skype functions like the contacts list, presence indicators, buttons and icons, the new Skype for Business client UI incorporates all the communication and collaboration features previously associated with Lync and adds new features such as the ability to make a call that uses audio from your desk phone, integration with Skype's worldwide directory, emoticons, plus integration with the new Call Monitor and Rate My Call feature (described in the previous section).
+The user interface for the Skype for Business client has a look similar to the consumer version of Skype familiar to hundreds of millions of users.
+The older Lync UI, which is being phased out, remains available as an alternative for Skype for Business Server 2015 so organizations migrating from Lync Server to Skype for Business can manage the transition of their users to the more modern Skype client experience.
+In addition to providing easy access to traditional Skype functions like the contacts list, presence indicators, buttons and icons, the Skype for Business client UI incorporates all the communication and collaboration features previously associated with Lync and adds new features such as the ability to make a call that uses audio from your desk phone, integration with Skype's worldwide directory, emoticons, plus integration with the new Call Monitor and Rate My Call feature (described in the previous section).

 You can integrate your PBX-attached desk phone with Skype for Business so that from within the Skype client you can search for people inside your organization and call them using the high-quality audio capability of your conventional desk phone.
 Calls placed from the Skype UI that have their audio routed through your desk phone give you access to core Skype for Business features like instant messaging, desktop and application sharing and file transfer.

-The new client UI for Skype for Business (but not the Lync UI) allows users to search the Skype Directory as well as their own contacts.
+The client UI for Skype for Business (but not the Lync UI) allows users to search the Skype Directory as well as their own contacts.
 The SKYPE DIRECTORY option in the search box gives Internet-connected users access to over 300 million Skype subscribers.
 Once you find someone, you can add the person to your contacts, send and receive IMs, see presence status, and make an audio or video call.
 To get results quickly you can enter someone's Skype ID and location, an email address, or a Microsoft account.
 Admins have the option of enabling or disabling the Skype Directory search feature according to your search policy.

 Contact Search with Skype for Business is integrated with Skype's worldwide directory